Can we act upon the translation of the verses whose meaning we can understand clearly? Are all verses mutashabih?

 Similarly, Allah sent mutashabih verses in order to tell all people that will come to the world up to the Last Day endless meanings at different levels by using limited words and to make them ponder over His book.
 This inevitable state originates from a necessity.
 However, it should not be forgotten that similarities in all aspects are not sought between the thing that is likened and the thing that resembles in similes.
 A similarity even in only one aspect is enough for simile.
 That is, mutashabih verses are also divided into two as real mutashabih and relative mutashabih.
 All mutashabih verses have several meanings.
 Therefore, several meanings are given in tafsir books.
 However, the real meaning is referred to Allah’s knowledge.

-The most important issue to be careful about reading a translation of the Quran is that it is necessary to look at tafsir books and fiqh books related to the principles of belief and decrees like fard, wajib and haram.
+The most important issue to be careful about reading a translation of the Quran is to refer to tafsir and fiqh books related to the principles of faith and decrees about fard wajib haram, etc.

 - Are the mutashabih (ambiguous, allegorical) verses in the Quran not contradictory with the rules of rhetoric?